-The Language Proficiency, Evidence of Practice, Nursing Education, and Police Criminal Record Check requirements remain in place, however the options that are available to applicants to demonstrate how they satisfy these requirements are being updated.
+The Language Proficiency, Evidence of Practice, Nursing Education, and Police Criminal Record Check requirements remain in place, however the options that are available to applicants to demonstrate how they satisfy these requirements continue to be updated.

 Facilitating ways in which applicants can meet their Evidence of Practice requirements is critical to modernizing the applicant registration process.
 One way is increasing opportunities for applicants to complete a supervised practice experience in Ontario that will provide the opportunity for applicants to apply CNO’s standards of practice and meet the Evidence of Practice requirement.

-CNO is partnering with Ontario Health and employers to launch the Supervised Practice Experience Partnership program.
-This program will provide the opportunity for eligible applicants to meet their Evidence of Practice requirement for registration to practice as a nurse.
+The Supervised Practice Experience Partnership program provides the opportunity for eligible applicants to meet their Evidence of Practice requirement for registration to practice as a nurse.

 CNO is currently engaging partners across health care, government, and academia to address the challenges internationally educated applicants are experiencing in meeting the education requirement for registration.